 Our members with operations or staff in central Mozambique reached out to us for help.
 We immediately activated our provider network, tasked them with our priority information requirements on the local security and logistical situation, and provided supplies and secure transport for those members in need.

-I was part of the Incident Management Team (IMT) we deployed to conduct a risk assessment of the operating environment in the worst affected part of the country: having worked for more than two years in the Regional Security Centre covering Southern Africa, I was well placed to do this.
+I was part of the Incident Management Team (IMT).
+We deployed it to conduct a risk assessment of the operating environment in the worst affected part of the country.
+I had worked for more than two years in the Regional Security Centre covering Southern Africa.
+Therefore, I was well placed to do this.
 I travelled to Mozambique on 23 March and teamed up with our nurse based in our Maputo office, who brought his medical expertise.
 Originally from Beira, Sousa knows the city and surrounding areas well, and speaks the vernacular language as well as fluent Portuguese.

 As soon as we arrived in Beira, Sousa and I, primed with the information collection requirements from the 24/7 teams in Dubai and Johannesburg, spent some time assessing the situation in the city.
 We looked at how widespread the power cuts were, what the overall security situation was like, the status of main roads in Beira and of the roads heading in and out of the city, and the availability of food, water, fuel and secure accommodation.